cerberauth/awesome-openid-connect/README.md

 *OpenID Connect Provider as SaaS solution and Open Source solutions.*

 * [Auth0](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol) - An easy to implement, adaptable authentication and authorization SaaS platform.
+* [Authentik](https://goauthentik.io/) - An open-source Identity Provider focused on flexibility and versatility
 * [Authlete](https://www.authlete.com/) - OAuth/OIDC Component as a Service
 * [Connect2id](https://connect2id.com/products/server) - The identity server that just works and keeps making brilliant sense.
 Even when you're well past the simple use cases or facing a sudden deluge of visitor traffic.
 * [Curity Identity Server](https://curity.io/product/) - Providing secure access to data and services for various types of users across many different channels presents a real challenge.